This is one of seven private equity value creation strategies we have compiled into our new guidebook. Download the entire guidebook here.

 What to consider when designing your value creation plan

-1. What type of award works best?
+1. What type of plan to consider?

 - Profits interests (in LLCs)